 A quick story…imagine walking into your office on a Saturday morning during tax season to find a staff member waiting for you with sweaty palms and a look of terror on her face.
 She takes a while to get the words out, but you soon discover that she backed up some client files to an unencrypted flash drive and dropped it in her purse before going to “happy hour” the night before.

 Upon returning to her table from the restroom, she notices her purse is gone.
-She had been preparing payroll tax returns for several clients with multistate locations, and the flash drive that she dropped inside contained payroll data such as names, Social Security numbers, addresses, salaries, and wages.
+She had been preparing payroll tax returns for several clients with multistate locations, and the flash drive that she dropped inside contained payroll data such as names, Social Security numbers, addresses, salaries, and salary history.

 At this point, you’re probably starting to sweat from the stress and you undoubtedly have tons of questions.